 The option changes from Add Assessment to View in Azure Log Analytics.
 You are now all set for the next steps.

 Providing Access to Azure Log Analytics workspace

-This step is not required for self-consumption of assessments without PFE led delivery.
+This step is not required for self-consumption of assessments without CE led delivery.

 Provide access to the Log Analytics workspace by adding an account and granting access as follows: Azure Portal, then All Resources.
 Select the Azure Log analytics workspace linked in Linking of the Azure Subscription and Log Analytics workspace to Services Hub workspace.

 Follow the steps indicated below to get to the access pane:From the Azure Log Analytics Portal, navigate the menu and select “Access control (IAM).”
 In the center of the dashboard, add a role assignment by click the blue “Add” button.
 In the right pane, choose a Role type from the dropdown and Select a role type.
 Click “Save” to add the role assignment.

 A. Engineer should be given Log Analytics Reader